Christopher Desimone, Attorney at Law

 Chris graduated from the University of Rochester, cum laude, and received his Juris Doctorate and MBA from the University of Buffalo.
 Chris was commissioned as an Officer in the U.S. Army and completed Airborne School to become a paratrooper.
-He then spent six years as a Judge Advocate in the Army JAG Corps that included duty as a trial lawyer and as a Special Assistant U.S. Attorney, and obtained a Secret Security Clearance.
+He then spent six years as a Judge Advocate in the Army JAG Corps that included duty as a trial lawyer and as a Special Assistant U.S. Attorney.
 Following active duty, Chris served as Headquarters Company Commander for a U.S. Army Reserve unit in Salem, Virginia.
 While in the Army, he won a Golden Gloves Boxing Competition in the welterweight novice division and received the IRS Commissioner’s Award for his work in creating and developing an IRS tax center.
 For his military service, Chris was awarded the Army Achievement Medal, two Meritorious Service Medals and the National Defense Service Medal.

 Chris has made several radio guest appearances on WWWR and WFNR talk radio; was a guest lecturer for Roanoke College; and a guest speaker on Blue Ridge Public Television and WDBJ Channel 7 to discuss cutting edge developments in estate planning.
 Chris is the founder of The Special Needs Symposium, and he received a Special Contribution Award in 2003 for serving families in our community that have loved ones with disabilities.
-He is married and his four children are 7th generation Virginians.
+He is married with four children.
 He is active in a variety of community and charitable activities and has coached youth baseball, basketball, soccer and lacrosse.
 He and his daughter were Silver Medalists in the 2009 Commonwealth Games Canoe Tandem Division, and he and his son were Gold Medalists in the 2010 Commonwealth Games Canoe Tandem Division.
 In 2012, Chris returned to the boxing ring and competed in the Ringside National Masters Boxing Championship in Kansas City, Missouri.

 Chris is President of Anderson, Desimone & Green, PC, which was nominated as 2012 Small Business of the Year through the Roanoke Regional Chamber of Commerce, and has been ranked each year by U.S. News & World Report as one of the best law firms in America.
 It is the first law firm in the region to accept Bitcoin, an alternative digital currency based on block chain technology, for payments.
 Anderson, Desimone & Green, PC, is a Founding Member of Blue Ridge PBS Business Club.